arneBersch/Zoeglfrex/docs/reference.md

 This command will remove Model 1 and 2.

 > [!CAUTION]
-> Please note that deleting Items can affect other Items to:
+> Please note that deleting Items can affect other Items too:
-> - When deleting a Model, the Model Attribute of all Fixtures which used this Model are set to None (Dimmer).
+> - When deleting a Model, the Model Attribute of all Fixtures which used this Model are set to None.
 > - When deleting a Model, the Model Exceptions for these Model are deleted in all Attributes.
 > - When deleting a Fixture, the Fixture is removed from all Groups.
 > - When deleting a Fixture, the Fixture Exceptions for these Fixture are deleted in all Attributes.
-> - When deleting a Group, the Group will be removed from all Cues.
+> - When deleting a Group, the Group values will be removed from all Cues.
 > - When deleting an Intensity, it will be removed from all Effects and Cues.
 > - When deleting a Color, it will be removed from all Effects and Cues.
 > - When deleting a Position, it will be removed from all Effects and Cues.